HOW TO TRANSFER FUNDS WHEN YOU ARE AN EXPATRIATE

 How are your assets taxed?

 The tax department will deduct tax from the funds you have repatriated to France.
-However, they will benefit from a lump-sum deduction of 21 % or 24 %.
-They will also be subject to social security deductions of 15.5 %.
-If the tax authorities in your host country have already made a deduction on your income.
+However, they will benefit from a flat-rate allowance of 21 % or 24 %.
+They will also be subject to social security contributions of 15.5 %.
+If the tax authorities in your host country have already made a deduction from your income.
 You can also benefit from a tax credit.
-The agreements signed between France and the host country define the terms of these tax credits.
+The terms and conditions of these tax credits are defined in the agreements signed between France and the host country.